yuxzhang97/AnimalSearch/README.md

-# AnimalSearch
+# E-Commerce
-App to search animals using Apollo and MongoDB
+App to search products and buy them using React Apollo and MongoDB